SMC242/uni-notes/docs/Assignments.md

 	- May be _Not started/Started/Nearly done/Finished_

 In the [front matter](https://help.obsidian.md/Editing+and+formatting/Metadata), there must be the following keys:
-- `when`: an object with keys:
+	- `semester`: which semester within that year the assignment belongs to.
+Must be in the range $1..2$
 	- `year`: which year in my degree this assignment belongs to.
 Must be in the range $1..4$
-	- `semester`: which semester within that year the assignment belongs to.
-Must be in the range $1..2$

 It's recommended to use the [[Assignment]] template to add information about the assignment.
 This will not be displayed on the tracker